-LaborLawCenter, Inc. ("LLC") is writing to inform you of an incident that may affect the privacy of some of your payment card information.
-This notice provides information about the incident, our response, and resources available to you to help protect your information from possible misuse, should you feel it necessary to do so.
+Baesman Group Inc. ("Baesman Group") writes to inform you of an event that may affect the security of your personal information.
+Baesman group received your information because it provides services to HealthSun Health Plans.
+This letter provides details of the event, our response, and resources available to you to help protect your personal information from possible misuse, should you feel it is appropriate to do so.